 The initiative began in the spring of 2021 with a three-day workshop aimed at counting the costs of racial inequity in the United States.
-Participants in "Count the Costs Research Weekend" developed research proposals to investigate the barriers that BIPOC (Black, Indigenous and People of Color) experience in our society, the economic impact of those barriers and viable approaches to addressing them.
+Twenty-nine research teams developed proposals during "Count the Costs Research Weekend" to investigate the barriers that BIPOC (Black, Indigenous and People of Color) experience in our society, the economic impact of those barriers and viable approaches to addressing them.
 At the end of the weekend, participants used their proposals to apply for one of five research grants to be awarded from a funding pool of $100,000.
-Grant recipients will be announced in early June.

 Academic partners for the event include the Murphy Institute, the Cowen Institute, the Taylor Center for Social Innovation, the Center for Public Service, the Mary Amelia Center for Women’s Health Equity Research and New Orleans Book Festival at Tulane University.
-The Lepage Center is convening a group of community partners to ensure their perspectives are being incorporated into this work.
-Included in the group of community partners scheduled to participate are the Whitney Plantation and the Louisiana Chamber of Commerce Foundation.
+The Lepage Center also collaborated with community partners including the Whitney Plantation and the Louisiana Chamber of Commerce Foundation.